Replay Beta

 .

-You can also reimport historical data using the sloctl replay
+You can also run Replay using the sloctl replay

 command.
 Refer to sloctl user guide for more details.